 Credit risk arises from the possibility that counterparties may default on their obligations to the Commission.
 The Commission's credit risk arises from cash and cash equivalents, accounts receivable and loan receivables.
 The Commission uses internal ratings, assessment of credit quality of counterparty, taking into account its financial position, past experience and other factors, in assessing its exposure to credit risk.
 Any losses expected from non-performance from these counterparties are provided for through the use of an allowance for impairment account.
-Accordingly, the Commission's maximum exposure to credit risk is indicated by the carrying amount of its financial assets.
+Accordingly, the Commission's maximum exposure to credit risk is indicated by the carrying amount of its financial assets, however it is noted that the potential for that exposure to crystalise is slightly higher than normal given a small proportion of the Commission's cash assets are held in a bank currently in conservatorship under supervision of the Eastern Caribbean Central Bank.
+The Board monitors this position closely.

-All financial assets such as cash and cash equivalents, investments and accounts receivables are categorized as neither past due nor impaired in 2012 and 2011.
+All financial assets such as cash and cash equivalents, investments and accounts receivables are categorized as neither past due nor impaired in 2013 and 2012.